 Their work includes leading on STFC’s strategic planning processes, impact reporting & evaluation activities and strategic & policy advice to Executive Board & Council.
 It also includes the recently established Strategic Portfolio Management Office (designed to improve the strategic oversight and management of STFC’s large project portfolio covering Business Case development, initiation, approval, monitoring, review and evaluation processes across STFC).

 The HR Directorate is headed up by Peter Thompson.
 It is responsible for delivering and developing people management practices that will support STFC to achieve its vision and strategic goals.

 STFC’s HR structure allows HR to operate at a strategic level whilst also providing a solid base of day-to-day operational support.
 Business Partners work with Departments to understand their local strategy and challenges and how people management practices can help achieve their aims.
 HR Centres of Expertise provide specific competence and expertise that help shape the people management practice across STFC; Talent and Skills, Reward and Employee Relations, Organisation Development.
 The Operations and Systems team provide managers with the tools, systems and support in managing, motivating and developing their staff.
 This team includes HR Advisors and HR Assistants who provide the day-to-day operational support that is the backbone of the HR department’s service.
 The team interfaces with the UK Shared Business Services Ltd (UK SBS) who are responsible for HR transactional activity.

 The Executive Chair’s Office is in Polaris House, Swindon.

 The Executive Chair is supported by an Executive Support Team which also provides support to our Chair and secretariat support to the Executive Board and the STFC Council.

-Janice Masone - Executive Assistant to the Chief Executive (Janice is the point of contact for the Chief Executive’s diary and correspondence/invitations)
+Janice Masone – Executive Assistant to the Executive Chair (Janice is the point of contact for the Executive Chair's diary and correspondence/invitations).